CDU-HIT238/slides/week9/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ### Why use classes?
-Classes are useful if we need to keep track of data in the component
+* Classes are useful if we have complex components